NEW! Let me read this article TO you! Click the play button below or follow the link to SoundCloud and listen in!

 The final C of a SEAL teacher is for creating.
 This comes with two lines of thinking.
 One is that you need to create WITH your students.
 The other is that you ALLOW you students to create.
 Let’s take a closer look.

-Creating with you students is important!
+Creating with your students is important!
 This means you are working with and through the creative process.
 Studio Days are probably the best way to do this.
 In fact, using the Studio Day framework is a wonderful way to bring in some of the (free) SEAL lesson plans into your day.
-SD involves three stages: Create, Reflect and Discover.
+Studio Days involve three stages: Create, Reflect and Discover.